 The pegmatites are located in a tropical region characterized by seasonal high temperatures and heavy rainfall, conducive to the formation of halloysite in weathered granites and pegmatites (Bristow 1987).
 Occurrences of the mineral in nearby regions have been identified (Tolentino Jr. 2019; Salgado Campos 2020).

-The mineral assemblage of the studied rocks is basically composed of quartz, feldspar, biotite and muscovite .
+The mineral assemblage of the thickest fractions of the studied rocks is basically composed of quartz, feldspar, biotite and muscovite, while kaolin only appears in the finer fractions.
 Pegmatite 3 is low in feldspar and mica, composed almost by quartz grains.
-This added to the fact that the percentage of passing mass through the sieves of grains below 44 µm (49.82 %) and having the lowest percentage of magnetic minerals (6.05%) indicates that Pegmatite 3 suffered the most severe weathering process.
+This added to the fact that the percentage of passing mass through the sieves of grains below 44 µm (49.82 %) (6.05%) indicates that Pegmatite 3 suffered the most severe weathering process.

 The values from X-ray diffractograms for crystallinity indices of kaolinite are in the range of 0.26-1.09.
 Pegmatite 3 contains kaolinite with the highest Hinckley index, indicating crystals with greater ordering.
 This value is reflected in better crystallized grains, as observed in the SEM images.